marvinh/StackExchangeDSPPolyphase/README.md

-Fast dirty driver code for testing it will break but was for 256 sample input longer samples may break it
+Fast dirty driver code for testing might break, but tried to prevent obvious.

+Change the file names to your folder paths.

 I was selecting phase index incorrectly and might have not properly built my filter bank